OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 cargo stylus check
 ```

-`cargo stylus check` executes a dry-run on your project by compiling your contract to WASM and verifying if it can be deployed and activated onchain.
+`cargo stylus check` executes a dry-run on your project by compiling your contract to WASM and verifying if it can be deployed and activated on-chain.

 If the command above fails, you'll see detailed information about why your contract would be rejected: